fiona2young/MoodStates/README.md

 ### Overview
-A simple state machine that goes between five states
+A simple state machine that goes between five states.

 ### How it works